-After adding the paste, you are free to populate all the components (microchips, resistors, capacitors, etc.) to later end inside the reflow oven which melts the “paste” and solder all the parts onto the circuit board.
+After adding the paste, you are free to populate all the components (microchips, resistors, capacitors, etc.) to later end inside the reflow oven which melts the “paste”, and solder all the parts onto the circuit board.
 Easy right?
 Well, no.

 Even with all this experience coming from very capable people (that used to work in 3DR), I have to admit that restarting the company was a nightmare!
-We have so many problems stabilizing the production line, many things failing for no reason and we could not explain why.
+We had so many problems stabilizing the production line, many things failing for no reason and we could not explain why.

-After a lot of tests and hard work we increased our yield to 50% and quickly raised it to 70% by adjusting our procedures, implementing repeatability and traceability, and calibrating all our machines, but still, something was missing.
+After a lot of tests and hard work, we increased our yield to 50% and quickly raised it to 70% by adjusting our procedures, implementing repeatability and traceability, and calibrating all our machines; but still, something was missing.

-The AOI removes the human variable when you are looking for missing, shifted, lifted components, among other things on your board, but, I will leave this topic for another post, I’m dedicating this one to the Kuh Young SPI.
+The AOI removes the human variable when you are looking for missing, shifted, lifted components, among other things on your board; but, I will leave this topic for another post.
+I’m dedicating this one to the Kuh Young SPI.

 After receiving them, I could not wait for the training session, so I decided to personally spend some time trying to figure out how it worked, just because I could.
-As expected I didn’t go very far, but I was able to create the “pad” files.
+As expected, I didn’t go very far, but I was able to create the “pad” files.
 The pad files are the files needed to tell the machine what paste pads to inspect on the PCB.
 Those files are generated from the stencil file (gerber) that you normally use to order the circuit board stencil.

-After the pad file has been created, you load it into the machine, define the thickness, among other tolerances and viola!
+After the pad file has been created, you load it into the machine, define the thickness, among other tolerances, and viola!
 You are ready to start inspecting your paste quality.
 Bored?

-After running a few pasted boards, I was impressed with how capable the machine was, I did simulate some failures by removing solder paste from some of the pads, and the machine was able to pin point them with no hesitation.
+After running a few pasted boards, I was impressed with how capable the machine was.
+I did simulate some failures by removing solder paste from some of the pads, and the machine was able to pinpoint them with no hesitation.

 After a couple of inspections on complex boards, we realized something was very wrong.
 It turns out that 30% of our pads lacked paste, which is below 50% of the required volume.
-And the fun beggings when you discover where your problem is.
+And the fun begins when you discover where your problem is.

-Interestingly the smaller pads were the ones missing paste, sounds obvious, but not always is the case.
+Interestingly, the smaller pads were the ones missing paste; sounds obvious, but not always is the case.
 So with this information in hand, it was time to start trying differents approaches to solve the issue.

-We began by tweaking our pasting machine, we reduced squeeze speed, we increased the pressure, we super calibrated it, but still, we had a lot of paste missing, the SPI was telling us the smallest pads were not receiving enough paste.
+We began by tweaking our pasting machine; we reduced squeeze speed, we increased the pressure, we super calibrated it, but still, we had a lot of paste missing.
+The SPI was telling us the smallest pads were not receiving enough paste.

 (Stolen from Nordson EFD)

 Problem solved!
 It’s funny, but from all the experienced people I have in-house, no one was in charge of handling the paste back in 3DR (it was another guy).
-So we had no knowledge of these “tiny” but critical variables (We adhere to IPC standards).
+So we had no knowledge of these “tiny” but critical variables (we adhere to IPC standards).
 Now we do, and you can get very crazy with some math equations to calculate the apertures width of the stencil and compensate for many other variables.

-I would never imagine we would learn a lot from this machine; it reminded me the importance of having the right tools, rather than just keeping an approach of “trial & error.”
+I would never imagine we would learn a lot from this machine; it reminded me of the importance of having the right tools, rather than just keeping an approach of “trial & error.”